Remember God’s Faithfulness

 Sing to him, sing praise to him; tell of all his wonderful acts.
 Glory in his holy name; let the hearts of those who seek the Lord rejoice.
 Look to the Lord and his strength; seek his face always.
 Remember the wonders he has done, his miracles, and the judgments he pronounced … (1 Chronicles 16:9-12)

 Great are the works of the Lord; they are pondered by all who delight in them.
 Glorious and majestic are his deeds, and his righteousness endures forever.
 He has caused his wonders to be remembered; the Lord is gracious and compassionate.
 (Psalm 111:2-4)

 I remember the days of long ago; I meditate on all your works and consider what your hands have done.
 I spread out my hands to you; I thirst for you like a parched land.
 (Psalm 143:5-6)

 If you find yourself not trusting God, remind yourself of Bible verses that encourage and strengthen you.

 Related: Why should I read the Bible?

 Remember God’s faithfulness in your own life

 If you have been drawing close to God, he has been drawing close to you (James 4:8).
 He has been changing you, helping you become more Christ-like, and guiding you (often when you weren’t aware he was guiding you).

-And we, who with unveiled faces all reflect the Lord’s glory, are being transformed into his likeness with ever-increasing glory, which comes from the Lord, who is the Spirit.
+And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit.
 (2 Corinthians 3:18)

 Therefore we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
 (2 Corinthians 4:16)